-For this project, you’re going to use a laser leveler to determine the height where the trim will be positioned.
-You’re going to have to measure a lot in order to determine how many Xs will go on the wall.
+For this project, you’ll need a laser leveler to determine the height where the trim will be positioned.
+You’ll need to measure more to determine how many Xs will go on the wall.
 Painter’s tape is essential for creating the Xs.

 You’re going to paint over the tape, and here you can get to play with your favorite color.
 Then, it’s mostly a matter of making the correct cuts for the Xs and installing them.

 Frequently Asked Questions (FAQ)FAQ